 Every Delphi developer uses in the Delphi IDE on a daily basis.
 It is the integrated development environment (i.e. the editor) in which you develop applications.
 In addition, you can ‘see’ applications live in the IDE.

 The Delphi IDE has been improved step by step in recent years.
 For example, the latest Delphi IDE is very user-friendly and there are new language improvements.
-These are two important reasons to update from an old Delphi version to the latest version: Delphi 10.
+There is also a High DPI enabled form designer, improvements to FMX designer and VCL styles in designer.
+These are important reasons to update from an old Delphi version to the latest version: Delphi 12.
 In addition, converting Delphi applications saves a lot of time, because you don’t have to take old components into account and you have all kinds of handy tools at your disposal.
 Do you want to upgrade Delphi?
 Please contact us!

 IDE is an abbreviation for ‘integrated development environment’.
 It is computer software that a software developer uses to develop applications.
 Often this environment consists of some necessary programs, such as a compiler, debugger and an editor.

 Almost every Delphi developer uses plugins and shortcuts to develop faster.
 Our favourite plugins are GExperts, DDevExtensions, Delphi IDE Fix pack and Parnassus Bookmarks.
 GExperts add useful features (such as Grep Search, Rename Components and Procedure List), while DDevExtensions replaces dialogs (Find Unit/Use Unit) for extra functionality.
 You can read all about these plugins on our Delphi Tips & Tricks page.